Gilgamech/website/Gillogisms.md

 1. Parasocial relationships aren't healthy.- 2023
 1. Parents are 'at that age where everyone around them is dying' and the child can't accept this - makes up a fantasy that the parents are killing the extended family and using random illnesses and injuries as a cover.
 1. Particle means the self-propagating set of transverse waves in 2 media.
 We only see the one path actually occur.
 1. Parting fools from their money - it's like fools line up for the honor, treat the parting as an admission fee, and the fools just hope for a good show.
-(Does this put Stater &amp; Waldorf on the same footing as crypto nerds?)
+(Does this put Stater & Waldorf on the same footing as crypto nerds?)
 1. Peace Through Victory.
 Because anything less is just a participation trophy.
 1. Pentagonia
 1. People are attracted to what they fear (because fear is a lack of information often supplemented by invented information, so this is a dopamine-validation loop), try to correct what they think is wrong, and fight against what they don't understand.
 Often fighting to correct, what they think is wrong about who or what they're attracted to, out of a lack of accurate information.
 Have the courage to academically study your fears, the inner peace to accept what you think is wrong in the world, and honesty about these with yourself and others. - 2022 (Fear is a partial model, wrong is having 2 models and wanting the other one, and not understand is having no (viable) model.
 So fear is having 2 incomplete models, and wanting the other one because it has more desirable imagined statistics.)